danijar/portal/README.md

 ### Popup on MacOS

-If you see a popup *"Do you want the application "Python.app" to accept incoming network connections?"* you need to [code sign your Python binary](https://stackoverflow.com/a/61462541) with the [deep flag](https://superuser.com/a/1281683).
+If you see a popup *"Do you want the application "Python.app" to accept incoming network connections?"* you can either restrict your server sockets to the local machine using `zerofun.setup(hostname='localhost')` or [code sign your Python binary](https://stackoverflow.com/a/61462541) with the [deep flag](https://superuser.com/a/1281683).

 ## Questions